 Chwarae Teg is supporting the Electoral Reform Society to launch a project to start a national conversation with people throughout Wales about voting, barriers to voting, and non-voters’ views on politics.

 ‘Missing voices’ will find out how people feel about politics in Wales and why so many people still don’t vote.

 The project will use a variety of methods, such as an online surveys, online group chats, face to face focus groups, as well as getting out and talking to people on the street.

 If you don’t always vote and would like to tell us why, you can take part in the online survey here.
-Or join us for an online Facebook discussion on 15th August at 12:30pm, or 16th August at 6pm.
+Or join us for an online Facebook discussion towards the end of August – dates pending.
 Please email Natasha.email@example.com if you’d like to take part.